 By: Tricia Hussung

 Seeing female police officers, lawyers, corrections officers, and judges is a common occurrence these days.
 However, women working in the criminal justice system is a relatively new trend.
 It wasn’t long ago that this was quite rare.
-In fact, in 1872 the Supreme Court ruled against allowing a woman, Myra Bradwell, to practice law.
+In fact, in 1872, the Supreme Court ruled against allowing a woman, Myra Bradwell, against practicing law.
 It wasn’t until the 20th century, especially after the middle of the century, that the number of women in law enforcement significantly increased.

 According to the National Center for Women and Policing, female police officers doubled in number during the 1950s alone.
 After that, it was only a matter of time until more women became criminal justice professionals.
 In 1968, two women in Indianapolis were the first to ever go on patrol duty.
 And the Civil Rights Act was expanded in the year 1972, stating that women could no longer be discriminated against by police departments.
 By 1992, half of all law students were women, and as a result, more became judges.
-Now, about 30 percent of trial and district court judges in the United States are women, according to the National Women’s Law Center.
+According to the National Women’s Law Center, about 30 percent of trial and district court judges in the United States are women.

-According to recent U.S. Census Bureau statistics, the employment of women in the criminal justice system is impressive.
+According to recent U.S. Census Bureau statistics, women’s employment in the criminal justice system is impressive.
 The following data illustrates the important role that women play in all aspects of law enforcement, the courts, corrections, and more.
 As of the year 2011 (the most recent year for which statistics are available), there are:

 - 206,298 women employed as security guards and gaming officers (22 percent)

 - 37,224 women who are detectives and criminal investigators (26 percent)